Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Or why Lithuanian consider themselves as Baltic Spaniards?
 Because unlike Latvians, they like to have fun.

 Also, Lithuanians seem to natural trolls.
 That’s why they have the Uzupis Republic.
 A self-proclaimed artistic territory in the middle of Vilnius, where anyone can claim his artistic citizenship.

 In general, Lithuania is a very interesting nation with a colorful history and unique characteristics.
-If free walking tour wouldn’t be so fun, I would not get the same impression.
+If the free walking tour wouldn’t be so fun, I would not get the same impression.
 And for the first time, I even gave the top rating on Tripadvisor.

 Met a St. Petersburg milf

-By now, I know when the girl is interested in me and she definitely was.
+By now, I know when the girl is interested in me and she was.
 She proactively asked a lot of questions, but I didn’t pursue her, because she was not very fit for a Russian lady.

 But she encouraged me to visit St. Petersburg.
 Because people from St. Petersburg are all about fun, unlike those business drones living in Moscow.
 And because there are cultural events everywhere every day.